miklevin/MikeLev.in/botify-api.md

 ID: search_engines_orphans.20240715, Name: Search Engines Orphans
 ```

-**Rationale**: To give you some inkling of knowing how diffiult it's going to be to know what collections are, what collections you have, and what you can do with them.
-Suffice to say, 9 out of 10 times you want the `crawl.YYYYMMDD` or `search_console` collections.
+**Rationale**: To let you know how tough Collections are, when you really start digging in.
+The first challenge is simply knowing what collections you have and what you can do with them&#151;though 9 out of 10 times it's `crawl.YYYYMMDD` and `search_console`.
 If not, come talk to me, I wanna pick your brain.

 # List Fields: How To Get The List of Fields Given a Collection